noeppi-noeppi/extintcode/details/assembly.md

 raw int<,int>*                    Inserts these ints into the code as they are.
 They can still be relocated.
 ```

-Each line in the data section mus look like this:
+Each line in the data section must look like this:

 ```
 name(size)